 - when much time and money has been invested into training the employee

-In such cases, employment contracts can help the employer incentivise the employee to stay with the company for a longer period, by requiring the employee to give sufficient notice so that the company may find and train a suitable replacement.
-Alternatively, the employer may want to keep the employee out of the marketplace (especially from competitors) for long enough to ensure that any valuable information they have will go out of date, or for the employee’s successor to establish themselves, particularly with customers, so to protect goodwill.
+In such cases, employment contracts can help the employer encourage the employee to stay with the company for a longer period.
+This can be achieved by requiring the employee to provide sufficient notice so that the company may recruit and train a suitable replacement.

 This may be achieved through the use of restrictive covenants and garden leave provisions.
 Restrictive covenants stop employees from:

 - joining a competitor after the termination of employment or from establishing a competing business,